Skip to content

 Design for Desires

 If you are intent on bringing a new product to the market, there are many reasons you should desire to use an Industrial Designer.
-From execution of your Design to Prototypes, Industrial Design is about mass production and most importantly Design for the end users that creates desire for your product and new sales.
+From execution of your Design to Prototypes, Industrial Design is about mass production and, most importantly, for the end users that create Design for desires for your product and new sales.
 Designers call it, shelf appeal.
 Marketers call it emotional branding.
 Electing to work with an Industrial Design firm is mainly about managing design and branding from the top down.
 Making sure the core branding theme of a company is always reinforced in it’s emotional appeal to the product design and image.
 Industrial Design is branding which is targeted marketing and about getting to the core “feel good” reasons people buy or desire your product.

 If you want attractive styling or an innovative appearance, an Industrial Designer should be at the top of your list.
 The role of the Industrial Designer is typically to help develop styling and artistic form combined with human factors and design for mass manufacturing production.
 The goal of working with an Industrial Designer is to develop the ideal expression of simplicity and form with expectations of functional performance and of course, sales success.
 This is usually where the investment pays off.
 To achieve a balance of attractive styling and functional elegance and performance and low manufactured unit cost.